csfeeser/Python/challenges/API Game of Thrones.md

 - The name of the character
 - The name(s) of books the character appeared in
 - The name(s) of allegiances the character has (if any)

+BONUSES:
+- If the character doesn't have a name, return their FIRST alias instead.
+- Specify if each book the character was in was POV or not.
+- Error handle for bad requests!